thomas-k-cameron/my-mbo-analysis-book/src/taker-orders/result.md

 ## Summary

 - I measured taker orders by it's unrealized profit, volume and profitability of their position at maturity
-- Products that I analyzed is Nikkei 225, TOPIX and Japanese Government Bond Future
+- Products that I analyzed is Nikkei 225, TOPIX and Japanese Government Bond Future; For Nikkei 225 and TOPIX, mini variant is included.
 - Statistical summary reveals that, underlying distribution of variable changes before large market move in many cases.

 ## Graphical Overview of Generated Data